 Double wall doors optional.

-Being able to lift the doors off you can drill the hole for the gauges and weld into the hole a 1/2"pipe coupling so the temp gauge will thread onto itall the way but check the gauges dial readout is level and the right side up before welding the coupling,
+Being able to lift the doors off you can drill the hole for the gauges and weld into the hole a 1/2" pipe coupling so the temp gauge will thread onto itall the way but check the gauges dial readout is level and the right side up before welding the coupling,

 Step 11: Water Pan and Smoke Diverter

-water pan and smoke diverter
+Water pan and smoke flow control

 I made a water pan/tray that fits snugly into the space under the bottom shelf.
 It needs to be just under the total depth of this space(20") and about 30"wide leaving about 4" of open space for the Dragons smoke to flow .
 So the smokey flavor (dragon breath) enters the chamber through an opening in the middle.
-It then hits the bottom of the water pan effectively heating your soaked wood chips and or other spices and favorite flavors.
-Go up and out along the bottom to the right or to the Left and even both sides depending on the pan center location in relation to the smoke entrance opening.
+It then hits the bottom of the water pan effectively heating your soaked apple wood chips and or other spices and favorite flavors.
+Go up and out along the bottom either to the right and Left or both sides depending on the pan center location in relation to the smoke entrance opening.
 This is where the smoke will pass through. and that space can be moved right or left.
 The pans bottom is made in sort of a wide "v" shape but the side pieces on the front and back are left rectangular and sit flat on the inside of the smoker. the left and right sides of the pan are only on the top part of the pan to hold water the bottom half is open and is where the smoke will come into the cooking area.The pan can move right and left to effectively control the direction of smoke flow together with the smoke stack lids and intake door this gives the user excellent control of the cooking/smoking environment.

 Step 12: Pull Out Shelfs and Ash Trays